In this blog post, learn student-centered learning tips for your virtual classroom and which technology tools help.

 For a dynamic content-sharing experience, try Class.com’s breakout rooms.
 Easily launch and share different media into different breakout rooms.
 Offer diverse content per lesson, then ask students to choose the media and room that most speak to their interests.

-After the breakout, come back to class and discuss.
-This helps create a more engaging and personal discussion.
+After the breakout session, come back to class and discuss.
+This helps create a more engaging and personal classroom discussion.

 Online Tool: Teacher Seating Charts